bruno-oliveira/techblog/_posts/2021-12-06-How-do-you-git.md

 - code quality can suffer in the sense that if code gets merged directly without being reviewed, we can introduce inneficiencies or bugs that would otherwise be caught.

 - lack of consistency across different PRs.
 If we merge code in an ad-hoc fashion, the codebase can quickly become inconsistent in the sense that each person will write things in a certain way which can affect consistency and decrease maintainability in the long run.

+### Creating a branch and enforcing a reviewer to review the changes

+By creating a feature